-This is the story of a young family whose future was recast in ten seconds when the Scotch sleeper and mail train derailed at high speed on the night of 19th September 1906, a few minutes after 11pm.
+This is the story of a young family whose future was recast in about ten seconds as the Scotch sleeper and mail train derailed at high speed a few minutes after 11pm on the night of 19th September 1906.

 by John Clayson

 The Fateful Journey, Wednesday 19th September 1906